I realise this article will rile many agencies whose questionable practices I’m about to expose; and quite frankly, I’m glad.

 This is where we stepped in.
 It turns out their ads weren’t running and hadn’t been for many months.
 The reports were bogus and the full $2000 they were paying each month was being pocketed by the agency.

 3. The reports provide no-cost information, so you don’t know how much is really going on advertising

 Often these reports provide ‘high level’ information like the number of clicks received, but not what those clicks cost.
-We sometimes find that the majority of clicks are put to display advertising, because display costs a lot less than search advertising.
+We sometimes find that the majority of clicks are put to display advertising because the display costs a lot less than search advertising.
 But display advertising targets low intent audiences.
-Ideally, the bulk of your spend should be put to search advertising so you can get your company’s name in front of people searching for your services.
+Ideally, the bulk of your spend should be put to search for advertising so you can get your company’s name in front of people searching for your services.
 There are of course exceptions to this, like event providers, but for most businesses search works better.

-We took over an account where 3000 clicks per month were going on display ads, and only 130 clicks were going on search.
+We took over an account where 3000 clicks per month were going on display ads, and only 130 clicks were going on a search.
 Subsequently, this business was not showing for highly relevant keywords.
 People actively looking for their services couldn’t find them online.
 The agency was endeavouring to make themselves look good by touting ‘look at how much traffic we’ve brought to your site’.
-But when we looked at Google Analytics we could see that most of it was bouncing.
+But when we looked at Google Analytics we could see that most of it were bouncing.
 So the clicks they were paying for were wasted.

-4. They expect full payment up front each month
+4. They expect full payment upfront each month

 Would you expect your clients to pay you the full amount for work you haven’t done yet?
 Perhaps this should send alarm bells about their cash flow situation.

 5. You’re not showing for relevant search terms